PyayAungSan/Algo/README.md

-#This is a repo to brush up my algorithm and data structure knowledge from Coursea course
+This is a repo to brush up my algorithm and data structure knowledge and skills from Coursea course.
+You can see examples of different naive algorithms and efficient ones and a way of thinking how to optimize them.